 The narrative that the reduced cofactors NADH and FADH2 feed electrons from the TCA cycle into the mitochondrial electron transfer system causes confusion.
 As a consequence, the prosthetic group FADH2 appears erroneously as the substrate of CII in the ETS linked to succinate oxidation.
-This error is widely propagated in 99 publications found from 2001 to 2023 (Supplements 2 to 6) and numerous educational websites cycle located within the same enzyme (SDH and CII are synonyms). (c) From ambiguity to (d) graphical misconception (Chandel 2021). (e) FADH2 shown as substrate of CII (Brownlee 2001). (f) FAD shown as product in the mt-matrix and inside CII (Read et al 2021). (g) Unjustified indication of 2H+ formation in the mt-matrix (Yin et al 2021), not trivial considering the concept of the protonmotive force. (h) FADH2 as substrate of CII and FADH (?) as product (Cadonic et al 2016). (i) The NADH→NAD+ analogy is taken to the level of copying a charge to FAD+ (Fisher-Wellman, Neufer 2012) or (j) FADH+ (Torres et al 2018).
+This error is widely propagated in 99 publications found from 2001 to 2023 (Supplements 2 to 6) and numerous educational websites (Supplement 7).
+Clarification is required (Gnaiger 2020; page 48).
+The following examples illustrate the transition from ambiguity to misunderstanding.

+Figure 3.
+Complex II ambiguities. (a) FADH2 depicted as product and substrate of Complex II by Arnold, Finley (2023), (b) Martínez-Reyes, Chandel (2020).
+NADH and NAD+ cycle between different types of enzymes (yellow circle), in contrast to the FADH2-FAD cycle located within the same enzyme (SDH and CII are synonyms). (c) From ambiguity to (d) graphical misconception (Chandel 2021). (e) FADH2 shown as substrate of CII (Brownlee 2001). (f) FAD shown as product in the mt-matrix and inside CII (Read et al 2021). (g) Unjustified indication of 2H+ formation in the mt-matrix (Yin et al 2021), not trivial considering the concept of the protonmotive force. (h) FADH2 as substrate of CII and FADH (?) as product (Cadonic et al 2016). (i) The NADH \rightarrow NAD+ analogy is taken to the level of copying a charge to FAD+ (Fisher-Wellman, Neufer 2012) or (j) FADH+ (Torres et al 2018).